-Seeing a humpback whale lunging through a school of bait fish, a grizzly bear chasing a salmon through a shallow river, or a pod of killer whales surfacing in unison are often considered once in a lifetime experiences and all three are possible on Kingfisher Wilderness Adventures' "Whales and Grizzly Bears — Orca Waters Base Camp" tour.
+Seeing a humpback whale lunging through a school of bait fish, a grizzly bear chasing salmon in a shallow river, or a pod of killer whale surfacing in unison are often considered once in a lifetime experiences and all three are possible on Kingfisher Wilderness Adventures’ “Whales and Grizzly Bear – Orca Waters Base Camp” tour.

-A Note on the Grizzly Bear Tour: Due to possible windy and bumpy conditions on the boat ride to view grizzly bears in Knight Inlet this tour is not suitable for people with back and neck issues, young children, or pregnant women.
+Please note: that due to possible windy and bumpy conditions on the boat ride to view grizzly bears in Knight Inlet this tour is not suitable for people with back and neck issues or pregnant women.
 If this may be an issue please contact us to discuss this in greater detail.

 What is not included: We do not provide transport from your home to Port McNeill, nor do we provide airport transfers.
 Accommodation in Port McNeill is not included.
 Any meals outside the kayak portion of the tour are your responsibility.
 Travel insurance for accidents or emergency evacuation is not provided; we recommend you purchase a policy before leaving home.
 The trip price does not include guide gratuities; should you feel that the service was exemplary, it is always appreciated.